Illawarra: Economy

 The main industries in the area have traditionally been farming, coal mining and steel making.
 Australia's largest steel-works, BlueScope, operates at Port Kembla.
 The area, especially around Port Kembla and Wollongong, was once known for its mainly industrial jobs, but since the 1990s commerce has played an increasing role in the city, overtaking industry in many areas.

 Illawarra cattle were originally bred in Illawarra and are now Australia's 3rd largest breed in population.
 They are large dark red cows sometimes with white patches.
 They produce large amounts of high butter fat and high protein milk and are suited to the Australian climate.
 The Illawarra Central Co-operative Dairy Factory was used by the Illawarra Central Co-operative Dairy Co.
 Ltd. for the intake of milk and cream from dairy farmers in the local area.

 Coal mining has been a key part to the Illawarra's economy for over 200 years.
 The southern part of the region has been a source of crushed-stone construction aggregate and railway track ballast material for over 140 years.

 Transport

 The Illawarra region is linked to Sydney in the north by several passes, a motorway (Southern Freeway) and an electric railway (see Illawarra railway line); to the west by the Illawarra Highway and Picton Road; and to the south by the Princes Highway.
 At Albion Park Rail the Illawarra Regional Airport serves the region.

+Media

+Television

+The region is serviced by three commercial television networks – WIN Television, the Seven Network and Network 10.
+The Australian Broadcasting Corporation (ABC) and the Special Broadcasting Service (SBS) also broadcast television services to Wollongong.
+In addition to these channels, ten new channels broadcasting in are also available in the greater Illawarra region.
+These channels include ABC HD, ABC Kids, ABC Family, ABC Entertains, ABC News, 7HD, 7two, 7mate, 7flix, 7Bravo, 9HD, 9Go!, 9Gem, 9Life, 10 HD, 10 Drama, 10 Comedy.
+Nickelodeon, SBS HD, SBS Viceland, SBS World Movies, SBS Food, NITV and SBS WorldWatch.
+In some areas it is also possible to pick up Sydney channels.
+Subscription Television service Foxtel (formerly Austar) is also available via satellite.

+Of the three main commercial networks: